Ruth Underhill: Education

 Ruth grew up attending Ossining School for Girls.
 She attended a Bryn Mawr College preparatory school before instead entering Vassar College in 1901.
 She studied English and languages, receiving her A.B. with honors and was elected to Phi Beta Kappa in 1905.
-After graduation she went on to travel in Europe and study languages and social sciences at London School of Economics and University of Munich.
+After graduation she went on to travel in Europe and study languages and social sciences at London School of Economics and the Ludwig-Maximilians-Universität München.
 She became fluent in German, French, Italian, and Spanish.

 Underhill decided to go back to school after her divorce at age 46.
 She later described her entry into Columbia University as "a search for something she could do to help humanity."
 After wandering from department to department taking classes in economics, sociology, and philosophy she eventually found herself in encouraged to pursue anthropology by Ruth Benedict.
 The anthropology department head, Franz Boaz provided funds for her to study the Tohono O’odham in Arizona (at the time called Papago Indians).
 She also received research funding from the Columbia University Social Science and Humanities Council.
 Her Ph.D. dissertation, Social Organization of the Papago Indians, was published in 1937.